XRPLF/XRPL-Standards/XLS-0069d-simulate/README.md

 ### A.8: Why isn’t this function instead called [insert alternative here]?
 Several other names were considered during the ideation process, such as `submit_dry_run`, `dry_run`, or `preview`, or even just including a `dry_run: true` parameter in the submit method.
 We decided against having the word `“submit”` anywhere in the name of the method to avoid confusion from people thinking that the method actually submits a transaction, and the name `"simulate"` has some precedent in being used by other systems and APIs.

+### A.9: Will `NetworkID` also be autofilled?

+No, because it's useful to ensure that users are running their transactions on the correct network.

 ## Appendix B: Example Use Cases